tcdi/plrust/README.md

 The top advantages of PL/Rust include writing natively-compiled functions to achieve the absolute best performance, access to Rust's large development ecosystem, and Rust's compile-time safety guarantees.

+> The PL/Rust [documentation is moving](https://tcdi.github.io/plrust/) to a more user friendly format.
+The mdbook format documentation is auto-generated from the main branch.

 PL/Rust provides access to Postgres' Server Programming Interface (SPI) including dynamic queries, prepared statements, and cursors.
 It also provides safe Rust types over most of Postgres built-in data types, including (but not limited to), TEXT, INT, BIGINT, NUMERIC, FLOAT, DOUBLE PRECISION, DATE, TIME, etc.